bm98/FS20_HudBar/ReadMe.txt

-FS20_HudBar V 0.72 - Build 72 BETA
+FS20_HudBar V 0.73 - Build 73 BETA
-(c) M. Burri - 12-Jul-2025
+(c) M. Burri - 30-Nov-2025

 Contains files:

 FS20_HudBar.exe             The program

-.\DemoBag                   Contains some images to showcase the Flight Bag (new since V0.43)
+.\DemoBag                   Contains some images to showcase the Flight Bag

 - All libraries below MUST be in the same folder as the Exe file bm98_AColorPicker.dll       A custom Color Picker Dialog